As at 26 April 2018

 1.1 The name of the club is The Aviation Club of the UK.
 1.2 The Club exists to provide a forum for discussions on and to promote the interests of all aspects of civil aviation.

 2.1 The membership will comprise those having, or having had, a professional interest in the advancement and development of the civil aviation industry.
 2.2 The committee shall be empowered to limit the number of members.
-2.3 Applications for membership are subject to the candidate being proposed by two existing members and to approval by the committee.
+2.3 Applications for membership are subject to approval by the Committee.
 2.4 Subscriptions will be determined by the committee and will be calculated on an annual basis.
 Renewals become due at the end of each rolling twelve-month period and any memberships not renewed within 28 days of the renewal date will lapse.
-The Committee may offer a reduced subscription price, at a rate to be determined from time to time, to members who have retired (ie work less than two days per month) in the aviation sector.
+The Committee may offer a reduced subscription price, at a rate to be determined from time to time, to members who have retired (ie work less than two days per month) and any other groups as deemed appropriate, in the aviation sector.
 2.5 A new member joining the club at any time in the year will pay the full annual subscription fee at the time of joining, and the membership will become due for renewal 12 months later.
 Only 12 month subscriptions are available.
 2.6 The committee may confer Honorary Memberships.

 3 THE COMMITTEE